 Now that you know how to improve team management skills and what it takes to lead a team effectively, here are some tips on what not to do:

 Micromanaging is one of the most detrimental habits a manager can have and a big fat no for effective team management.
 It is best practice to trust your team to do their job.
 Leaving your team to do their job without you constantly hovering over their shoulder will not only highlight your confidence in them to do a good job, but it will also give you time to complete your own tasks — a win-win for everyone really.
 Also, having that level of trust established will enhance the working relationships between you and your team members.

 Don’t be unapproachable

-One of the worst atrocities you could possibly perform as a manager is to not create an open dialogue with your team.
-Communication is vital for obvious reasons, but to welcome a two-way conversation where feedback is discussed can do wonders for your team’s development and for yours as well as it’s another way to solidify trust.
+One of the worst atrocities you could possibly perform as a manager is not creating an open dialogue with your team.
+Communication is vital for obvious reasons, but welcoming a two-way conversation where feedback is discussed can do wonders for your team’s development and for yours as well as it’s another way to solidify trust.
 Creating a transparent environment can make your team feel more at ease.

 Don’t stick to one managing style